Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks: Experiments

-We evaluate the proposed model on two public datasets, the MIT-States dataset \cite{isola2015discovering} and the UT-Zappos50K dataset \cite{yu2014fine-grained}.
+\textbf{Benchmarks.} We evaluate the proposed model on two publicly available single-attribute datasets MIT-States\cite{isola2015discovering} and UT-Zappos50K \cite{yu2014fine-grained}, and the multi-attribute dataset MAD.
 The MIT-States dataset is composed of 63,440 images, covering 115 attribute classes, 245 object classes, and 1,962 attribute-object compositions.
-Each image is annotated with an attribute-object composition label such as “clean kitchen”.
-The same settings are used as in previous works \cite{misra2017from,nagarajan2018attributes,nan2019recognizing,wei2019adversarial}: 1,262 compositions/34,562 images are used for the training, and 700 compositions/19,191 images for the testing.
+Each image is annotated with an attribute-object composition label such as \texttt{clean kitchen}.
+The same settings are used as in previous works \cite{purushwalkam2019task-driven,li2020symmetry,naeem2021learning}: 1,262 compositions/30,338 images are used for the training and 800 compositions/12,995 images for the testing.
 UT-Zappos50K is a fine-grained shoes dataset with 50,025 images, including 16 attribute classes, 12 object classes, and 116 attribute-object compositions.
-Following the settings in previous works \cite{misra2017from,nagarajan2018attributes,nan2019recognizing,wei2019adversarial}, we use 83 compositions/24,898 images for the training and 33 compositions/4,228 images for the testing.
-The training and testing compositions are non-overlapping for both datasets.
+Following the settings in previous works \cite{purushwalkam2019task-driven,li2020symmetry,naeem2021learning}, we use 83 compositions/22,998 images for the training and 36 compositions/2,914 images for the testing.
+Detailed statistics are shown in Tab.~\ref{tab:datasets-comparison}.

-However, for both the MIT-States and UT-Zappos50K datasets, each image is annotated with a single attribute, which could be one-sided (i.e. causing ambiguity) and inaccurate for the co-occurrence patterns of the attributes.
-In addition, these two datasets suffer from data insufficiency (some compositions with less than 5 images).
-Therefore, we annotated a large-scale Multi-Attribute Dataset (MAD).
-Each image is annotated with one to eight salient attributes, considering different types of attribute categories (e.g. color, shape, motion, and texture).
-In total, 158 attributes and 309 objects are involved in the MAD dataset, and it covers more attributes and object categories than the MIT-States and UT-Zappos50K datasets.
-Figure. \ref{fig_mad} shows some basic statistical distributions of the MAD dataset and Table. \ref{tab:datasets-comparison} summarizes the main differences between these three datasets.